Brabb3l/UtilityMod/README.md

 #### /togglebuildrestriction    (toggleable)
 It toggles the build restriction.
-For example: cost, terrain collision, building collision, valid shape If connect cables to nothing, it will crash your game!
-(It will be fixed soon)
+For example: cost, terrain collision, building collision, valid shape

 #### /noclip    (toggleable)
 Player collision checks are ignored.